 You’ve seen that person walking nose-down, intent on a gadget, aiming right for a pole?
 I’ve been that person, loved people on similar paths, and I enjoy preventing bloody noses.
 Maturity has taught me we don’t have to fear pain, but we can often avoid it through wisdom.
 When tough times come uninvited, we can respond in a way that makes us stronger and more resilient.

-I’m inspired by writers who blend poetic skill and truth.
+I also enjoy authors who blend poetic skill and truth.
 Philip Yancey woke in me a desire to write about God, when I was 25 and read The Jesus I Never Knew.
 He fearlessly explores hard questions about pain and mental illness, spiritual deserts and religious cruelty.
 That fearlessness leads to a deeper trust, a genuine gentleness that comes from real relationship.
 In his book, Vanishing Grace: Whatever Happened to the Good News?
 Philip wrote, “Christians are not mere wayfarers en route to the next life, but rather pioneer settlers of God’s kingdom in advance, a sign of what will follow.
 By living out lives of grace in a spoiled environment, we point forward to a time of restoration.”

 Rich Mullins will always be one of the best lyricists I’ve heard.
 In his song, “Here in America,” he described hitchhikers as “Two legged memorials to the laws of happenstance, waiting for four-wheeled messiahs to take them home again—but I’m home anywhere if You are where I am.”
 Who comes up with a line like that?
 He spurs me to excellence, and I can’t wait to meet him and King David in heaven.
 In his song “Land of My Sojourn,” my heart swells when I hear, “Nobody tells you when you get born here how much you’ll come to love it and how you’ll never belong here, so I’ll call it my country but I’ll be longing for my home.
 Oh, I wish that I could take you there with me.”
 I do.
 Come with me.

 A girl’s gotta laugh.
 Each winter, I spend one snowed-in weekend reading a Terry Pratchett novel.
 He was a genius whose writing makes me laugh so much I barely notice it’s making me think.